apache/apex-site/README.md

 How it works
 ------------
 The master branch of this repo contains the files that are used to generate the HTML that ultimately gets pushed to the incubator site.
 The `asf-site` branch is where the actual generated files are stored.
+Note that this branch must contain exactly one folder called `content`, and so has been checked out as an orphan branch with its own commit history apart from the master branch.
+See the *Building* section below.

-Through a [gitpubsub](http://www.apache.org/dev/gitpubsub.html) mechanism, files are taken from the `asf-branch` and pushed to the live server.
+Through a [gitpubsub](http://www.apache.org/dev/gitpubsub.html) mechanism on the apache.org server, files are taken from the `asf-branch` and pushed to the live server.

 Partials
 --------